 – The CBCG is legally obliged to provide its opinion on the Public Debt Strategy and its implementation, and we do so through constructive comments and the use of our expertise, all with the aim of providing the highest possible quality assessment of the risk profile of public debt.

-Moreover, the CBCG also contributes with qualitative assessments of macroeconomic framework indicators.
-A clear picture of the macro environment provides the possibility to choose the most realistic scenario aligned with objective trends, which will enable the achieving public debt sustainability in line with projected economic growth.
+Moreover, the CBCG also contributes to qualitative assessments of macroeconomic framework indicators.
+A clear picture of the macro-environment provides the possibility to choose the most realistic scenario aligned with objective trends, which will enable the achieving public debt sustainability in line with projected economic growth.

 CBCG representatives, at the invitation of colleagues from the Ministry of Finance, also participate in international meetings and presentations at which individual financial arrangements are negotiated.
 One example was our participation in the roadshow of meetings with potential investors during the recent issuance of bonds.

 The banking system represents the most developed part of the Montenegrin economy.
 It is stable, liquid, and profitable, characterised by a high degree of security

 What do you consider as the greatest external risks to maintaining an acceptable level of public debt?

 – I think the risks to public debt financing were greatly reduced following the adoption of fiscal consolidation measures and their implementation.
 This can also be seen through the latest IMF report on Montenegro.
 Likewise, it should also be noted that the funds required to finance public debt during this year and next have virtually been secured already.